aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/template-lesson.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*
-- Explain the field of data science, defining common roles, benefits, and trends.
+- Explain relevant history and trends in iOS development.
-- Explore popular tools and resources to visualize and analyze data.
+- Identify key skills leveraged by IOS developers.
-- Recognize types of problems that can be solved by data scientists.
+- Survey the common tools used within the iOS ecosystem.
-- Apply the data science workflow and provide recommendations.
+- Apply key concepts and skills to build your own simple iOS application.
-- Create a custom learning plan to help you continue to build fundamental data science skills after this workshop.
+- Create a custom learning plan to help you continue to build fundamental iOS development skills after this workshop.

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*